Yass and District Museum

-Historic Yass has always been an important wool growing area and the museum has a two stand shearing shed as part of its display.
-Barren Jack- the lost city is a photographic look at the early construction phase of Burrinjuck Dam and the churches, pubs and commercial life of early Yass have not been forgotten.
+The district’s wool growing history also features with numbers of objects related to its production on display.
+Barren Jack- the lost city is a photographic record compiled by A J Shearsby of the early construction phase of Burrinjuck Dam and the churches, pubs and commercial life of early Yass have not been forgotten.

-Also available are a collection of digitised historic images and a small selection of electoral rolls.
+Also available are a collection of digitised historic images.